nextstrain/nextstrain.org/README.md

 ### Contributing to this website
 This website is built using [gatsby](https://github.com/gatsbyjs/gatsby/), which uses [react](reactjs.org) and [GraphQL](http://graphql.org/learn/) to build a static website from markdown files.
-To contribute tutorials, blog posts etc all that should be required is to add markdown files to `/content`.
+To contribute tutorials, blog posts etc all that should be required is to add Markdown files to `/content`.

-Prerequisites:
-* npm (use nvm)
-* Gatsby
-* git
+Instructions for writing Markdown posts can be found at [nextstrain.org/docs/static-website/introduction](https://static.nextstrain.org/docs/static-website/introduction).

+To build locally you'll need Node, npm and git installed.
+Then run:

 ```
 git clone https://github.com/nextstrain/nextstrain.org.git